 Privacy Notice (How we use pupil information)

-Personal information (such as name, unique pupil number and address)
+- Personal information (such as name, unique pipil number and address)

 Data is processed in manual and electronic formats.
 All feasible security measures are in place for both formats through school policies and technical measures.

 Some of the reasons why we collect information is :